Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             wig_file_name:tex_treat_or_not(tex or notex):condition
                             _id(integer):replicate_id(alphabet):strand(+ or -).
       -fl FRAG_LIBS [FRAG_LIBS ...], --frag_libs FRAG_LIBS [FRAG_LIBS ...]
-                            Library name of fragment library.
+                            Library name of fragmented library.
 The format is: wig_f ile_name:fragmented(frag):condition_id(integer):replic
                             ate_id(alphabet):strand(+ or -).
       -te TEX_NOTEX, --tex_notex TEX_NOTEX
-                            For tex +/- library, terminators should be detected by both or just one.(1/2) Default is 2.
+                            For tex +/- library, terminators should be detected by both or just one.(1/2) Default is 1.
       -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
                             The terminator of tex +/- library should be detected more than this number of replicates.